infomongo/infomongo.github.io/_posts/2018-04-17-English-spelling-is-chaotic-evil.md

 * tuff instead of tough
 * laff instead of laugh

 There are a whole host of words that end in “ve” that would be pronounced the same with the final “e” dropped.
-English has very few words that end in “v”.
 Some of these would seem to be good candidates:

 * hav instead of have
 * giv instead of give
 * liv instead of live

 The last change, “live” to “liv” would help distinguish this from the word “live,” meaning alive or happening now.

+When manuscripts were hand written, it was hard to tell the letters "u" and "v" apart.
+Adding an "e" to the end of words that would otherwise end in "u" or "v" helped make them easier to read.
+This became part of standard English spelling, but it has outlived its usefulness.

 [mid]: https://en.wikipedia.org/wiki/Middle_English
 [shift]: https://en.wikipedia.org/wiki/Great_Vowel_Shift